AeonDave/WebHashcat/README.md

 ## Quick start (Docker)

-Requirements: Docker Engine 24+, the `docker compose` plugin 2.29+, and (for CUDA) the NVIDIA Container Toolkit with drivers that support CUDA 12 or newer.
+Requirements: Docker Engine 24+, the `docker compose` plugin 2.29+, and the matching GPU runtime (NVIDIA Container Toolkit for CUDA, /dev/dri for Intel GPU, standard OpenCL for AMD/POCL).

 ### 1. Start the web stack